Chapter 5 : Freedom

 She smoothed her fingers over her cheeks, remolding them back in to her normal bone structure.
 Her eyes fluttered, her irises changing back slowly from blue to gray.
 She ran her fingers through her hair, and soon it was back to its normal dark auburn color.
 A relieved sigh escaped her lips.
 It felt good to see her own reflection looking back.

 Anaxandra stood on her bed, her hands reaching up over her head then pulling them down.
 Stars fell like snowflakes to their proper positions around the room, and soon the galaxy that was confined to her ceiling was now sprawled throughout her room.

-Anaxandra recited the constellations for an hour.
-She would name a set of them, then practically spin around and name another set.
+She recited the constellations for over an hour.
+She would name a set of them, then spin around and name another set.
 Sometimes, she would find her favorite ones and just hold them in her hands, watching as they slowly spun in her palm.
-These stars that surrounded the room dimly lighted the whole area, and Anaxandra had named every constellation.
+The stars cast a faint glow throughout the room, and they were hers.
+All hers.

 After sending her night sky back up to the ceiling, Anaxandra fell in bed and smiled.
 She had been in the real world today!
 And not just anywhere, but in Diagon Alley no less!
 She had ice-cream, and walked among people, not just watching them from afar.
 She closed her eyes and let herself drift off, hoping to dream of delicious vanilla ice-cream and fresh air.

 Anaxandra had no idea where she was.
 No matter the direction she looked, she couldn’t see anything.
 The darkness had engulfed her.
 She leaned forward and put all of her weight on the balls of her feet, getting ready to fight or flee; whichever she deemed necessary.
 It was a nervous habit of hers.

 It was cold.
 Goosebumps started forming on her legs, then her midsection, and before she knew it the very top of her head was tingling.
 She began to shiver.
 Where was she?
 There was no sound, no light…